Kyung Sun Yi-O'Kelly

 The end of “fighting”, “fixing” and “correcting” and the beginning of “choosing”, “healing” and “creating”

-Ever since I can remember, I have always been a fighter, fight to do the right thing, fight to protect the weak, fight for justice, and fight to get what I want and deserve, always quick to point out the wrongs or problems.
-I hated seeing unfairness or injustice and could not stand doing nothing and often got into fights or arguments with my siblings at home while I was growing up in Korea and later at home with my own family and at work with my colleagues and vendors.
+Ever since I can remember, I have always been a fighter, fighting to do the right thing, fighting to protect the weak, fighting for justice, and fighting to get what I want and deserve, always quick to point out the wrongs or problems.
+I hated seeing unfairness or injustice and could not stand doing nothing and often got into fights or arguments with my siblings at home while I was growing up in Korea and later at home with my own family and at work with my colleagues.

-But then I also tended to anticipate the worst always and used to get offended easily and was quick to voice my criticism of others and as a result, I created enemies often to the extent that I am certain that I may well have been labeled as paranoid if I had ever been evaluated by a psychologist but I never did.
-And yet I was good at getting things done, visioning the outcome and conceptualizing the solution and organizing, and I managed to succeed in some parts of my working career but more often than not, I got into trouble many times, resulting in conflicts at work and at home; leaving home after conflict with my Dad, going through a divorce, job losses and many short lived relationships with vendors.
+But then I also tended to anticipate the worst always and used to get offended easily and was quick to voice my criticism of others and as a result, I created enemies often to the extent that I am certain that I may well have been labeled as paranoid.
+And yet I was good at getting things done, visioning the outcome and conceptualizing the solution and organizing, and I managed to succeed in some parts of my working career but more often than not, I got into trouble many times, resulting in conflicts at work and at home.

 So what made me change?